cs3org/OCM-API/IETF-OCM.md

 A signed request SHOULD additionally cover the `date` component when a `Date` header is present.

+The `content-digest` component binds the request body to the signature, protecting it against modification in transit.
+Its value MUST use a hash algorithm from the IANA "Hash Algorithms for HTTP Digest Fields" registry [IANA-DIGEST-ALG]; implementations MUST support `sha-256`.

 A request signed in the context of OCM MUST carry the signature parameter `tag="ocm"` (see Section 2.3 of [RFC9421]).
 Unlike the signature label, which is a dictionary key that is not covered by the